vechain/docs/thor/transaction model.md

 * `Gas` – maximum amount of gas allowed to pay for the transaction;
 * `DependsOn` – ID of the transaction on which the current transaction depends;
 * `Nonce` – number set by user;
-* `Reserved` - Reserved field for backward compatibility.
-It MUST be set empty for now otherwise the transaction will be considered invalid.

 * `Reserved` - *reserved* Object contains two fields: `Features` and `Unused`.
   * `Feature` as 32-bit unsigned integer and default set as `0`.For Designated Gas Payer(VIP191) must be set as `1`